The Mosquito Bucket Hack That Works

 Testimonials:

-We hosted my son’s rehearsal dinner in our backyard in the middle of July with just the four buckets for mosquito control and never saw a skeeter.
+We hosted my son’s rehearsal dinner in our backyard in the middle of July with just four buckets for mosquito control.
+We never saw a mosquito.

-I volunteer at a community garden near a floodplain inhabited by lots of mosquitoes.
-I showed the residents how to set up mosquito buckets, and within 2 weeks, the mosquitos were gone — for the rest of the summer.
+I volunteer at a community garden near a floodplain inhabited by many mosquitoes.
+I showed the local residents how to set up mosquito buckets, and within two weeks, the mosquitoes were gone.

 Related Stories:

-The Soil Your Undies Challenge- A Simple Home DIY Test for Soil Health
+The Soil Your Undies Challenge- A Simple DIY Test for Soil Health

 How to Build a Raised Garden Bed